MicrosoftDocs/quantum-docs-pr/articles/libraries/chemistry/concepts/hartree-fock.md

 The matrix $u$ is then optimized to minimize the expected energy $\bra{0} \prod_{j=0}^{N-1}  \widetilde{a}\_j  H \prod\_{k=0}^{N-1}  \widetilde{a}^\dagger_k\ket{0}$.
 While such optimization problems may be generically hard, in practice the Hartree–Fock algorithm tends to rapidly converge to a near-optimal solution to the optimization problem, especially for closed-shell molecules in the equilibrium geometries.
-We may specify these states as an instance of the `FermionWavefunction` class.
+We may specify these states as an instance of the <xref:Microsoft.Quantum.Chemistry.Fermion.FermionWavefunction> class.
 For instance, the state $a^\dagger_{1}a^\dagger_{2}a^\dagger_{6}\ket{0}$ is instantiated in the chemistry library as follows.
 ```csharp
 // Create a list of integer indices of the creation operators